What is Delta 9 THC? Effects, Benefits, Risks, and Legal Status Explained

 Delta-9 vs. THCa

-THCa is the precursor to delta-9 THC, so it’s also found in raw and live cannabis.
+THCA is the raw, unactivated precursor to delta-9 THC found in the cannabis plant before it’s been heated.
 The “a” is a reference to the cannabinoid’s acidic state, which means it doesn’t produce any psychoactive effects.
 If that’s the goal, THCa must be converted into THC through decarboxylation, or exposure to heat.

 Unlike delta-9, THCa seems to indirectly interact with the ECS, so its effects are pretty mild.
 But it may offer some therapeutic benefits, though more research is warranted.

-As far as legality, THCa exist in a weird sort of loophole.
-Since THCa isn't delta-9 THC until it's been heated, HCa products are technically federally legal under the 2018 Farm Bill if they're hemp-derived and don't have more than 0.3% THC.
+As far as legality goes, THCa falls into a weird sort of loophole.
+Since THCa isn't delta-9 THC until it's been heated, THCa products are technically federally legal under the 2018 Farm Bill if they're hemp-derived and don't have more than 0.3% THC.
 Depending on where you live, you may be able to purchase high-THCa hemp products that become psychoactive when they're heated and have the same effect as high-THC products.
+For a deeper breakdown, see our THCA vs. THC comparison.

 third-party testing, THC products, hemp plants, cannabis withdrawal syndrome